ajalt/clikt/docs/pages/options.md

 The default option takes one value of type `String`.
 The property is nullable.
 If the option is not given on the command line, the property value will be null.
-If the option is given at least once, the property wil return the value of the last occurance of the option.
+If the option is given at least once, the property will return the value of the last occurrence of the option.
+The command line name is automatically inferred to a lowercase hyphen-separated name.

 ```kotlin
 class Hello: CliktCommand() {